HL-hanlin/STAT8101_AppliedCausality/journal.md

 Therefore, I nearly spent the whole week making the very long reading notes as above (which is obvious not readable for other students, so I will not do this next time :)

-But on the other hand, I realized making such long notes when I'm now to causal inference is quite important to me.
-And I indeed looked it back several times to review some definitions & properties during this semester.
+But on the other hand, such notes is a good reference.
+And I indeed looked it back several times to review some definitions & properties during this whole semester.